curvefi/curve-external-reward/README.md

 ### Each campaing in the campaign-list the must have the following properties:

-- `campaign`: file with the data for the campaing
+- `campaign`: File with the data for the campaing

 ### Example: